 How creative is that?

-Another great example of having fun with your Twitter account using trending hashtags is this Tweet from Mike Kawula, CEO of Social Quant.
+Another great example of having fun with your Twitter activity using trending hashtags is this Tweet from Mike Kawula, CEO of Social Quant.

 His Sippy Cup isn’t clean enough for the Oval Office